 WEBINAR: Lunch and Learn

-UiO:Energy would like to invite you to an open lunch where PhDs working within the field of sustainable energy will present their research projects.
-In this webinar, Heidi Sydnes Egeland from the Scandinavian Institute of Maritime Law and Camilla Louise Würtzen from the Department of Geosciences will talk about juridical and geological challenges related to carbon capture and storage (CCS).
+UiO:Energy would like to invite you to an open lunch where PhDs working in the field of sustainable energy will present their research projects.
+First up is Mikkel Vindegg from the Department of Social Anthropology and Mari Øgaard from the Department of Technology Systems.